Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 in that order.

-"In my commitment" isn't a satisfactory answer to the question.
+"In my commitment" isn't a satisfactory answer to his question.
 "Commitment" isn't the ballpark of the answer.
 While I'm committed to keeping my word, "In my commitment" isn't a satisfactory answer for me to the question "Where is your word when it comes time for you to keep your word?".
-The perils of "Commitment" as an answer, are fraught with the same perils as my word is.
-The question "Where is your commitment when it comes time for you to fulfill on your commitment?" is really the same question highlighting the same issues as Werner's original question does with regard to my word.
+The perils of "commitment" as an answer, are fraught with the same perils as my word is.
+The question "Where is your commitment when it comes time for you to fulfill on your commitment?" is really the same question highlighting the same issues with my commitment, as Werner's original question does with regard to my word.
+And by the way, you could also say "My word shows up in my mouth" just as you could also say "Commitment shows up in my mouth.".

 Postscript: